Today, Catholics honor St. Phocas the Gardener who lived in Turkey during the third century.

 Buy a bolt of wedding tulle.

-Wedding tulle is the perfect protector for you summer crops and ornamental from Japanese Beetles and other ravenous insects.
-It's attractive and inexpensive; the perfect combination.
+Wedding tulle is the perfect protector for your summer crops and ornamental from Japanese Beetles and other hungry insects.
+It's attractive and inexpensive, the perfect combination.
 You can get 600 feet of wedding tulle on Amazon for just $15.00 using the link in today's show notes.

 Reviving the little botanic spark in your heart

 Since we are in full-on-pesto-making mode, I wanted to share a recipe that I discovered on called Tarragon & Cashew Pesto from Dunk and Crumble.